MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 ### Use it to trigger events

-Just today I released the [Pincher Plugin](https://handsfree.js.org/ref/plugin/pinchers.html) which emits 24+ pinching events with 3 states - `start`, `held`, `released` - for pinching with your index, middle, ring, and pinky fingers.
+Just yesterday I released the [Pincher Plugin](https://handsfree.js.org/ref/plugin/pinchers.html) which emits 24+ pinching events with 3 states - `start`, `held`, `released` - for pinching with your index, middle, ring, and pinky fingers.
 It's modelled after the Mouse Events and you can listen to them similarly with `document.addEventListener()`: https://handsfree.js.org/ref/plugin/pinchers.html

 ![Pincher Plugin](https://media3.giphy.com/media/IHcXdVDrnpVnZqwq4z/giphy.gif)